-Do I Need to Shave my Armpits Before Getting a miraDry Treatment?
+Do a Person Need to Shave their Armpits Before Getting a miraDry Treatment?

 Armpits should be shaved 1-3 days prior to the procedure

 Armpits have to be shaved prior to this procedure.
 I recommend that shaving should be done prior to coming to the office one to three days prior to the procedure.
 There has been a few reports of infections reported when the armpits were shaved at the doctors offices.
 The reason for this is unclear but most likely is related to microscopic scratches that are sustained during the shaving prices that may serve as a portal of entry for bacteria during the procedure causing infections

 Yes, we ask both our female and male patients to shave 1-2 days prior to miraDry treatment.
 It may be a little annoying but if you do not shave your underarms at home it will need to be done just prior to the treatment in order to get the treatment.

 Shave Your Underarms 4-6 Days Before Your miraDry Procedure

 miraDry is an excellent, non-invasive treatment for excessive underarm sweating.